Blog

 In the event of an abnormal condition, Sentinel data loggers can notify an unlimited number of contacts through calls, texts or emails.

 Configuring these alarms is fast and easy.
 Users log into the Sensaphone app or website to define the desired conditions.
 With real-time alerts and status updates, users can rest assured that their assets are protected and their equipment is functioning optimally.
+While the Sentinel is in alarm, it can also be programmed to log data at a more rapid interval.

 Sensor Options